 Borrowing Against Your Future?

-Unfortunately, it’s been reported that 44% of people who take out 401k loans regret the decision.
+Unfortunately, some people who take out 401(k) loans regret their decision.
 This may have to do with what some would call “borrowing against your future.”

 On the other hand, research has tied personal loans – along with home and auto – to improving quality of life.